Alfalfa: Legal issues in the US

 The granting of deregulation was opposed by many groups, including growers of non-GM alfalfa who were concerned about gene flow into their crops.
-In 2006, the Center for Food Safety, a US non-governmental organization that is a critic of biotech crops, and others, challenged this deregulation in the California Northern District Court.
+In 2006, the Center for Food Safety, a US non-governmental organization that is a critic of biotech crops, and others, challenged this deregulation in the United States District Court for the Northern District of California.
 Organic growers were concerned that the GM alfalfa could cross-pollinate with their organic alfalfa, making their crops unsalable in countries that ban the growing of GM crops.
-The District Court ruled that the USDA's EA did not address two issues concerning RRA's effect on the environment, and in 2007, required the USDA to complete a much more extensive environmental impact statement (EIS).
-Until the EIS was completed, they banned further planting of RRA but allowed land already planted to continue.Memorandum and Order Re: Permanent Injunction United States District Court for Northern California, Case No C 06-01075 CR, 3 May 2007.
-Retrieved 13 November 2011 The USDA proposed a partial deregulation of RRA but this was also rejected by the District Court.
+The District Court ruled that the USDA's environmental assessment did not address two issues concerning RRA's effect on the environment, and in 2007, required the USDA to complete a much more extensive environmental impact statement (EIS).
+Until the EIS was completed, they banned further planting of RRA but allowed land already planted to continue.
+The USDA proposed a partial deregulation of RRA but this was also rejected by the District Court.
 Planting of RRA was halted.

 In June 2009, a divided three-judge panel on the 9th U.S. Circuit Court of Appeals upheld the District Court's decision.
 Monsanto and others appealed to the US Supreme Court.

 On 21 June 2010, in Monsanto Co. v.
 Geertson Seed Farms, the Supreme Court overturned the District Court decision to ban planting RRA nationwide as there was no evidence of irreparable injury.
 They ruled that the USDA could partially deregulate RRA before an EIS was completed.
 The Supreme Court did not consider the District Court's ruling disallowing RRA's deregulation and consequently RRA was still a regulated crop waiting for USDA's completion of an EIS.

 This decision was welcomed by the American Farm Bureau Federation, Biotechnology Industry Organization, American Seed Trade Association, American Soybean Association, National Alfalfa and Forage Alliance, National Association of Wheat Growers, National Cotton Council, and National Potato Council.
 In July 2010, 75 members of Congress from both political parties sent a letter to Agriculture Secretary Tom Vilsack asking him to immediately allow limited planting of genetically engineered alfalfa.
 However the USDA did not issue interim deregulatory measures, instead focusing on completing the EIS.
-Their 2,300-page EIS was published in December 2010.
-It concluded that RRA would not affect the environment.
+Their 2,300-page EIS, published in December 2010, concluded that RRA would not affect the environment.